-An individual's need for IT/cybersecurity training will change as their role changes.
+An individual's need for information technology / cyber security training will change as their role changes.
 Within a particular role, over time, an individual's responsibilities may change as they assume more management, acquisition, technical, or oversight responsibility.
 Some roles will have more management responsibility and less technical responsibility.
 Some roles will have more acquisition-related responsibilities and fewer management or technically-oriented responsibilities.
-Some roles will have more technical responsibilities and far less management responsibilities.
-Others will have more oversight responsibilities.
+Some roles will have more oversight responsibilities.

 The training methodology described in this document is flexible to account for the various responsibilities found in a role, or across many roles.
-The Federal Organization should tailor the training to include all their IT or IT security related roles.

-3.2 Organization Head
+3.2 Agency Head

-Heads of Federal Organizations must ensure that high priority is given to effective role-based training for their workforce.
-This includes implementation of a viable IT/cybersecurity program with a strong awareness and training component.
+Agency heads must ensure that high priority is given to effective role-based training for their workforce.
+This includes implementation of a viable information technology / cyber security program with a strong awareness and training component.
 Agency heads should:

-- Designate a Chief Information Officer; - Assign responsibility for IT/cybersecurity; - Ensure that an agency-wide IT/cybersecurity program is implemented; - Ensure resources and budgets are available to support the IT/cybersecurity program; - Measure the effectiveness of the IT/cybersecurity program; and - Ensure that the agency has sufficiently trained and will continue to train new personnel to protect its information resources.
+- Designate a Chief Information Officer; - Assign responsibility for information technology / cyber security; - Ensure that an agency-wide information technology / cyber security program is implemented; - Ensure resources and budget are available to support the information technology / cyber security program; - Measure the effectiveness of the information technology / cyber security program; - Ensure that the agency has sufficiently trained and will continue to train new personnel to protect its information resources.